Certifications / Cloud

 • There are other certification paths for virtualization pros.

-• Microsoft HyperV is a popular alternative.
+• Microsoft Hyper-V is a popular alternative.

 There's no wrong choice when it comes to obtaining your VCP cert.
 It really comes down to what best makes sense for you.

 VMware classroom training is costly, but can also be timesaving.
-VMware on demand training offers more flexibility if you can't afford to take days off for classroom training.
+VMware on-demand training offers more flexibility if you can't afford to take days off for classroom training.
 The community college option is great if you're looking for a more affordable alternative to VMware classroom training.
-An active Cisco certification enables you to skip the course requirement for the VCP6-NV altogether.
-Whatever the case, understanding all of your options will help you make an informed decision.

-Furthermore, after you earn your first VCP cert and the rest becomes much easier.
+Furthermore, the rest becomes much easier after you earn your first VCP certification.
 After this, the required training turns into recommended training.
 This will save you time and money for any other VCP certification you go for in the future.
-For example, if you currently hold a VCP6-NV and you're looking into VCP-DCV 2019, you won't need to take any additional training courses.
-All you need to do is pass one of the Professional Data Center Virtualization Exams.
-At that point, you can use more flexible learning options like online training courses for VMware and self-study.
+For example, if you currently hold a VCP-NV 2021 and you're looking into VCP-NV 2024, you won't need to take any additional training courses.

 Download